Spirion - Custom Find

 Here is an example:

-Follow the format above along with the directions below to find out how to make and properly save your own dictionary file to use as an identity finder search parameter.
+Follow the format above along with the directions below to find out how to make and properly save your own dictionary file to use as a search parameter.

 - Create the list of words you would like to search for